vanessapolliard/hiv-incidence-linear-regression/README.md

 Data
 ======================
 The data for this case study are in `./data`.
-Although there are both training and testing data sets, the testing data set will only be utilized to evaluate your performance.
-In other words, ou should use cross-validation on the training data set to identify potential models, then score those models on the test data.
+Although there are both training and testing data sets, the testing data set will only be utilized to evaluate your final model performance.
+In other words, you should use cross-validation on the training data set to identify potential models, then score those models on the test data.

 In order to score your model, you will need to